As countries restart, WHO warns about lack of virus tracing

 “Shutting your eyes and trying to drive through this blind is about as silly an equation as I’ve seen,” Ryan said.
 “And I’m really concerned that certain countries are setting themselves up for some seriously blind driving over the next few months.”

-Other countries are far behind Germany.
-Britain abandoned an initial contact-tracing effort in mid-March when the virus’s rapid spread made it impossible.
+More than 10,000 people are involved in contact tracing in Germany, a country of 83 million, or about one-quarter the size of the United States.
+Other countries are behind.
+Britain, for example, abandoned an initial contact-tracing effort in March when the virus’s rapid spread made it impossible.
 Now it is recruiting 18,000 people to do the legwork of tracking contacts.

-Britain and other countries are also developing contact-tracing cellphone apps that can show whether someone has crossed paths with an infected person.
+U.S. states and European countries are also developing contact-tracing cellphone apps that can show whether someone has crossed paths with an infected person.

 In the hardest-hit corner of the U.S., contact tracers in New York began online training Monday, and Gov. Andrew Cuomo said some upstate areas, including the Finger Lakes, could ease their restrictions after Friday.

 The governor set a requirement of 30 contact tracers per 100,000 residents for areas to reopen.
-That translates to about 6,000 workers statewide performing what he described as a daunting task.
-Cuomo said contact tracing is “a logistical nightmare, never been done before.”
+That translates to about 6,000 workers statewide, performing what Cuomo as “a logistical nightmare, never been done before.”

+Meantime, a new study indicates that New York City’s death toll from the coronavirus may be thousands of fatalities worse than the official tally.

+Between mid-March and early May, about 24,000 more people died in the city than researchers would ordinarily expect during that time of year, according to a U.S. Centers for Disease Control and Prevention analysis.
+That is about 5,300 more deaths than previously attributed to the virus during that period.

 In loosening up the country’s lockdown, German authorities have spelled out a specific level of infection that could lead to the reimposition of restrictions in local areas.
 Other countries — and U.S. states — have been vague about what would be enough to trigger another clampdown.